-In 409 BC, Darius II, King of Persia (the Achaemenid Empire), decided to join the Sparta led Peloponnesian League in their war against the Athens led Delian League.
+In 409 BC, Darius II, King of Persia (the Achaemenid Empire), decided to join the Sparta led Peloponnesian League which was at war against the Athens led Delian League.
 He was convinced that Athenian power was broken after the failure of their Sicilian Expedition between 415–413 BC, and that now the victory of the Spartan side was certain.
 He ordered his satraps in Asia Minor, Tissaphernes and Pharnabazus, to assist Sparta in defeating Athens.

 In 408 BC, Cyrus the Younger, second son of Darius II, arrived in Asia Minor to ensure that the war against Athens was being vigorously pursued.
 He could not be more than 16 at that time, since he was born after Darius II ascended to the throne in 423 BC, but he had the plenipotentiary power to coordinate the Persian war strategy.
 Cyrus decided that a Peloponnesian victory was in his interest.
 He was aiming to kill his elder brother Artaxerxes II and capture the throne of the Persian Empire after his father’s death.

 The Spartans knew that the Athenians would never accept defeat until they were decisively beaten in a sea battle.
 The Spartan and Athenian sides fought two naval battles in 406 BC, neither of which proved decisive.
-In the first battle, the Spartan side had an edge and in the second one the Athenian side.
-The Spartans offered a peace negotiation to the Athenians in 405 BC, but the Athenians refused to negotiate unless the Spartans gave them the Ionian cities in Asia Minor.
-The Spartans could not do that since they had promised the Ionian cities to the Persians.
+In the first battle, the Spartan side had an edge and in the second the Athenian side prevailed.
+In 405 BC, the Spartans showed interest in negotiating the terms of peace with the Athenians who refused to negotiate unless the Spartans gave them the Ionian cities in Asia Minor.
+The Spartans could not do that because they had already promised the Ionian cities to the Persians.

 Meanwhile the Spartans recalled Lysander in 405 BC.
 He had been retired in 406 BC in accordance with the Spartan law.
 Lysander used his connections with Cyrus to quickly raise funds for adding more vessels and crew to the Spartan navy.

 With his fleet, Lysander sailed into Hellespont in the summer of 405 BC, He captured and destroyed a number of cities and islands that were allied to Athens.
 Colonists from these cities and islands fled to Athens making the city swell with refugees.
 With its navy gone, and being surrounded by the Spartan forces on all sides, Athens could not procure food for its population.
 The worst thing from the Athenian perspective was that they did not have the funds to rebuild their fleet.
 The Athenian assembly authorized Theramenes to negotiate the peace terms.
-Theramenes managed to convince the Spartans that Athens should not be sacked and destroyed, as many of the allies of Sparta (like Corinth) had been insisting.
+Theramenes convinced the Spartans that Athens should not be sacked, as many of the allies of Sparta (like Corinth) had been insisting.

-Having won the Peloponnesian War, the Spartans now had to help Cyrus to become the King of Persia.
+Having won the Peloponnesian War, the Spartans now had to help Cyrus become the King of Persia.
 Soon after Cyrus arrived in Asia Minor to coordinate the war against Athens, Darius II had fallen ill.
 He died in 404 BC, and Artaxerxes II was proclaimed the new King.
 Time was running out for Cyrus.
-He had to declare war before Artaxerxes had the time to consolidate his rule over the Persian Empire.
-From all over Greece, the Spartans raised an army of 10,000 Greek hoplites to fight for Cyrus.
+He had to declare war before Artaxerxes had the time to consolidate his rule.
+The Spartans raised an army of 10,000 Greek hoplites to fight for Cyrus.
 These 10,000 hoplites joined a Persian army of 30,000 that Cyrus and his generals had raised.
 In 401 BC, Cyrus made his bold move—with his army of 40,000, he marched through Asia Minor, towards Babylon.